decentraland/adr/docs/ADR-29-refactor-hud-controller.md

 ### Approach

-So keeping in mind the objectives, we need to create a way to refactor the `HUD System` progressively.
+Keeping the objectives in mind, we need to create a way to refactor the `HUD System` progressively.
 Thus, we will divide it into three stages.

 #### First stage